 Let's Discuss The 'Passengers' Ending And How The Script Was Different From The Movie

-In 2007, Passengers ranked highly on the Black List, a listing of the best unproduced screenplays in Hollywood.
-For years the project struggled to the big screen, at one point lining up Keanu Reeves and Emily Blunt to star in a $35 million version of the story.
-Sony Pictures eventually won the project at auction and set director Morten Tyldum to helm a $110 million version of the project starring Chris Pratt and Jennifer Lawrence, and it's in theaters now (though it's not getting great reviews).
+In 2007, "Passengers" ranked highly on the Black List, a listing of the best unproduced screenplays in Hollywood.
+Penned by Jon Spaihts (who'd go on to co-write both of Denis Villeneuve's "Dune" movies), the project struggled to hit the big screen for years, at one point lining up Keanu Reeves and Emily Blunt to star in a $35 million version of the story.
+Sony Pictures eventually won the project at auction and set director Morten Tyldum to helm a $110 million version of the project with Chris Pratt and Jennifer Lawrence.

-The premise for the film is that two passengers are awakened 90 years early on a spacecraft transporting thousands of people to a distant colony planet.
-But the marketing presents a different version of the film than is seen in theaters.
-Sony has cleverly hidden the ethical quandary at the core of this movie from the trailers: The malfunction on the spaceliner has not woken up two passengers, but one.
-The rest of this article contains spoilers; you have been warned.
+The result was an incredibly controversial sci-fi film that both bombed at the domestic box office and was torn apart by critics.
+The premise for the film is that two passengers — Pratt and Lawrence — are awakened 90 years early on a spacecraft transporting thousands of people to a distant colony planet.
+But the marketing of the film presented a different story than what audiences eventually saw in theaters.
+Many were surprised to find that Sony had cleverly hidden the ethical quandary at the core of this movie — the malfunction on the spaceliner didn't wake up both lead characters.
+It only woke up Pratt's Jim Preston, who eventually succumbs to loneliness and awakens Lawrence's Aurora Lane against her will.

-Chris Pratt's character Jim Peterson was woken up 90 years too early.
+Chris Pratt's character Jim Preston was woken up 90 years too early.
 With no way to correct this error, he finds himself alone on the ship with nothing to do.
 Facing the prospect of dying alone, Jim finds himself considering suicide.
-That is until he develops a stalker-like crush on fellow passenger named Aurora (Jennifer Lawrence) and decides to do the morally-bankrupt thing of waking her up and essentially dooming her to share his same fate, but together.
-He, of course, does not tell her that he was responsible for her pod's "malfunction," and the two hit it off and it's only a matter of time before she learns for herself.
+That is until he develops a stalker-like crush on fellow passenger named Aurora Lane (Jennifer Lawrence) and decides to do the morally bankrupt thing of waking her up and essentially dooming her to share his same fate, but together.
+He, of course, does not tell her that he was responsible for her pod's "malfunction," and the two hit it off, but it's only a matter of time before she learns for herself.

-The decision at the front of this story is icky at best, and Spaihts has addressed the criticism of his hero's highly unethical actions in an interview with io9:
+The decision at the front of this story is icky at best, and screenwriter Jon Spaihts addressed the criticism of his hero's highly unethical actions in an interview with io9:

 It's not as if it's an accidental oversight of the film, where we, through some cultural blindness, have failed to see the appalling nature of our hero's actions.
 It is the subject of the film.
 And I think that making a movie that leaves people room to argue about what they would have done, what they could have forgiven, what they can understand or fail to understand, I think that's great.
 I think that's good storytelling.
 What I don't believe the movie does is endorse or exonerate anyone.
 The movie looks, evenhandedly, at the dilemma everybody was in.
 I think putting good people in impossible circumstances makes for fascinating storytelling.